Domain Adaptation of low-resource Target-Domain models using well-trained ASR Conformer Models: Proposed Transfer-learning Approaches for Domain Adaptation

-\subsection{Applying SpecAug on Top of Encoder Layers of Well-trained Conformer ASR Model}
+\subsection{Applying SpecAug on top of Encoder Layers of Well-trained Conformer ASR Model}

 We explore the effect of applying SpecAug on top of the embeddings tapped from the encoder layers of the well-trained ASR model, before it is applied as features to the target-domain ASR model.
 It is to be noted that a SpecAug is already applied on the input Mel-filterbank features by default while training the ASR models.
-A similar idea is also used in the downstream tasks of self-supervised models such as wav2vec2.0 or HuBERT.
-During the the downstream ASR task, a type of SpecAug is present immediately after the Convolutional Neural Network (CNN) feature encoder of the self-supervised model.
+A similar idea is also used in the downstream tasks of self-supervised models such as \textit{Wav2Vec2.0} or \textit{HuBERT}.
+During the downstream ASR task, a type of SpecAug is present immediately after the Convolutional Neural Network (CNN) feature encoder of the self-supervised model.

-As we found that freezing the encoder layers gives better generalization on \textit{noisy}, we have frozen the encoder layers for further experiments.
-From Table \ref{SpecAug results} we observe that a SpecAug after the encoder layers of well-trained ASR model, in addition to the SpecAug on Mel-filterbank features, gives better results compared to the results in subsection~4.2.
+Since we observed that freezing the encoder layers gives better generalization on \textit{noisy} data, we have frozen the encoder layers for further experiments.
+Since SpecAug masks can be applied on Time and Frequency axis, the ablation study for the different mask width on Time and Frequency axis is shown in the Table \ref{SpecAug results}.
+From Table \ref{SpecAug results} we observe that a SpecAug after the encoder layers of well-trained ASR model, in addition to the SpecAug on Mel-filterbank features, gives better results compared to the results in Subsection \ref{sec: 3.2}.
 We have not conducted the experiment for 12 layers as there will be no scope for the target-domain encoder to recover from SpecAug distortions.
-But it can be seen from Table \ref{SpecAug results} that the performance of 10 layers with additional SpecAug is better than that of the 12 layers results in subsection~4.2.
+But it can be seen from Table \ref{SpecAug results} that the performance of 10 layers with additional SpecAug is better than that of the 12 layers results in Subsection \ref{sec: 3.2}.